-Field Instructors are responsible for the following tasks to meet the Field Practicum course objectives:
+Field Instructors are responsible for the following tasks to meet the Field Internship course objectives:

-- Meet student(s) prior to the start of the internship for a pre-placement meeting - Facilitate and assist students with any Human Resources process and/or requirements - Provide an agency orientation at the start of internship - Clearly define the student's role, tasks, responsibilities and scope of practice - Provide training, consistent communication, feedback and support to students - Assign and maintain a diverse caseload/workload - Provide meaningful opportunities to learn professional, direct, and/or macro practice skills related to the student's year of study, Concentration, and/or sub-concentration.
+- Meet student(s) prior to the start of the internship for a pre-placement meeting - Facilitate and assist students with any Human Resources process and/or requirements - Provide an agency orientation at the start of internship - Clearly define the student's role, tasks, responsibilities and scope of practice - Provide training, consistent communication, feedback and support to students - Assign and maintain a diverse caseload/workload - Provide meaningful opportunities to learn professional, direct, and/or macro practice skills related to the student's Department, semester of study, and/or track.

-Field Internship is a time-bound experience, and the field instructor carries the responsibility for planning, implementing, monitoring, and evaluating the MSW student's educational experience based on the student's progress in meeting the CSWE Social Work Competencies.
+Field Internship is a time-bound experience, and the Field Instructor carries the responsibility for planning, implementing, monitoring, and evaluating the MSW student's educational experience based on the student's progress in meeting the CSWE Social Work Competencies.

-Note: All forms referenced in the section below can be located in the Field Practicum course on the VAC learning platform.
+Note: All forms referenced in the section below can be located in the student's Field Internship course on the VAC learning platform.

 - Complete the Learning Agreement with the MSW student in the first five weeks of the first semester of community-based placement - Use the digital/online Learning Agreement/Evaluation form.
-Refer to the OLAFE Manual and follow the delineated steps for the Learning Agreement - Identify and assign a Preceptor as needed (include Preceptor feedback in the Learning Agreement/Evaluation) - Provide Field Instruction - o A minimum of 1-hour individual/group weekly supervision - Depending on the student's needs, weekly supervision could include some group supervision as long as the student has individual supervision at least twice monthly - o Group supervision may be facilitated by non-social work professionals

-- Review and sign the Field Practicum Log weekly (internship and supervision hours and the number of Reflective Learning Tools completed during the week) - Review and discuss the Reflective Learning Tool weekly (a minimum of 10 per semester).
-The Field Instructor (FI) must verify the Field Practicum Log weekly each semester.
-Alert the Field Liaison if the student has missed submitting 2 or more RLTs.
+Refer to the OLAFE Manual and follow the delineated steps for the Learning Agreement - Provide and review the agency/organization Safety & Risk Management, harassment (including sexual harassment) and protected-class discrimination policies and protocols including identifying the individual to whom a report should be made - Identify and assign a Preceptor as needed (include Preceptor feedback in the Learning Agreement/Evaluation) - Provide Field Instruction - A minimum of 1-hour individual/group weekly supervision - Depending on the student's needs, weekly supervision could include some group supervision as long as the student has individual supervision at least twice monthly - Group supervision may be facilitated by non-social work professionals - Review and sign the Field Practicum Log weekly (internship and supervision hours and the number of Reflective Learning Tools completed during the week) - Review and discuss the Reflective Learning Tool bi-weekly (a minimum of 4 must be submitted by Week 9 of the course and a total of 8 by the end of each semester).
+The Field Instructor (FI) must verify the Field Practicum Log weekly each semester. - Alert the Field Liaison if the student has not submitted 2 or more RLTs. - There are different types of RLT forms students may use: - MSW students must use Department of Study (AMHW, CYF & SCI) Reflective Learning Tool (RLT) form(s) - If the agency requires the use of an agency RLT form(s), the agency Field Instructor and student(s) must consult with the 589b, 699a, & 699b Instructor/Field Liaison for approval prior to use - Continuously monitor and evaluate the student's performance